Just Ask Them Twice: Choice Probabilities and Identification of Ex ante returns and Willingness-To-Pay: Proofs

+We show the result for the ex ante returns.
+The proof for the reservation wage is essentially similar.
+From Lemma \ref{lem:characterisation}, we can write:

-The second equality is by definition of the quantile function and the distribution function, the third equality is by definition, the fourth equality makes the expectation explicit, and the last one holds because of Assumption \ref{ass:pseudo-panel}.
-Notice now that the RHS is monotonically decreasing with the quantity $m(y_0+s,y_1,z,n)$, and depends on $\eta$ only through $m$.
+The second equality is by definition of the quantile function and the distribution function, the third equality is by definition, the fourth equality makes the expectation explicit, and the last one holds because of the monotonicity of $S$ with respect to $y_1$.
+Notice now that the RHS is monotonically decreasing with the quantity $m(y_0,y_1-s,z,n)$, and depends on $\eta$ only through $m$.
 Thus, one can rewrite the integral as:

 The RHS is identified from the observed joint distribution of $(P,X)$ and any given distribution $F_{\tilde{X}}$.
 Hence the distribution of quantiles (LHS) is identified.